MagisMKT/magismkt/content/home.md

   clientsSubtitle: '`<span class="text-110 font-ramillas italic
     font-extrabold">Businesses that have grown</span><span class="text-main
     dark:text-light"> with Magis</span>`'
-  whoWeAreSubtitle: '`We are a marketing agency, <span class="text-main bg-pink
+  whoWeAreSubtitle: '`We are a marketing agency, built by and for <span
-    inline px-2.5 py-1.5 rounded-full font-ramillas italic font-bold text-110">
+    class="text-main bg-pink inline px-2.5 py-1.5 rounded-full font-ramillas
-    built by and for Latino entrepreneurs.</span>`'
+    italic font-bold text-110">Latino entrepreneurs.</span>`'
   subtitlePart1: The social media agency for
   whoWeAreParagraph: '`At Magis, we’re committed to helping our people
     —entrepreneurs and small to mid-sized business owners— grow through real